grokify/mime-builder-ruby/README.md

 ### From Filepath

 Builds a `MIME::Application` or `MIME::Type` object depending on whether base64 encoding is selected.
-This reads bytes from filesystem and populates the following headers:
+This reads bytes from filesystem and populates the following MIME headers:

 1. `Content-Disposition`
 2. `Content-Transfer-Encoding`